Nor'easter threatens blizzard conditions and coastal flooding on East Coast. It could be a historic storm in parts of New England – KION546

 Between 2 to 6 inches of snow had fallen early Saturday in parts of the Mid-Atlantic and Northeast — with more on the way.

 More than 12 inches of snow are expected to blanket parts of the Mid-Atlantic Coast through eastern New England, the NWS Weather Prediction Center said Friday afternoon.
-The Boston metro area faced the potential of more than 2 feet of snow that’s expected to collect quickly.
+The Boston metro area faces the potential of more than 2 feet of snow that’s expected to collect quickly.
+Snow is projected to fall at rates of 2 to 4 inches per hour in some locations.

 Sign up for weather email alerts